 - A Lactation Policy Committee was formed in the Spring 2014 semester to develop a policy/guidelines regarding on-campus lactation and to identify potential space on campus for lactation rooms.
 The Lactation Policy was unanimously passed by the Faculty Senate, and is currently pending review by the Academic Affairs Executive Team.

 - Psychologically Healthy Workplace.
-The UTPA ADVANCE Program is based on the Psychologically Health Workplace, a framwork by the American Psychological Association outlining five areas of focus:
+The UTPA ADVANCE Program is based on the Psychologically Health Workplace, a framework by the American Psychological Association, outlining five areas of focus: